sosy-lab/cpachecker/doc/tutorials/fault-localization/FaultLocalization.md

 }
 ```

-We will now step through the code one by one.
+We will now step through the code.
 ```java
 // extract path from start to the error location CFAPathWithAssumptions path = info.getCFAPathWithAssignments();
 // transform the path to a list of edges ("statements") List<CFAEdge> edgeList = transformedImmutableListCopy(path, assumption -> assumption.getCFAEdge());
 ```

 This is the CPAchecker way of extracting a counterexample in case a violation was found.
+We can
-We can access the path of edges along the CFA that lead to the error in `edgeList`.
+access the path of edges along the CFA that lead to the error in `edgeList`.
+Note that a single edge
+might be traversed more than once.
+Hence, it can also appear more than one time in an error path.

 A _Localizer_ promises us to return a collection of faults.
-In our case, the _Localizer_ can be inlined in the code with:
+In our case, the _Localizer_ can be
+inlined in the code with:
 ```java
   private Collection<Fault> performFaultLocalization(List<CFAEdge> edgeList) {
     Set<FaultContribution> assumes = FluentIterable